MemoryIO

 However, gdb doesn't support writing Ruby scripts

-(unless you use gdb-ruby, which has dependency of MemoryIO).
+(unless you use gdb-ruby, which has MemoryIO as its dependency).

-So I create this repo and want to make the debug procedure much easier.
+So I created this projected to make the debug procedure much easier.

 This repository has two main goals: